-Grant Information Grant Number: Organization: Project Title: Funding Request: 1468 1468Regents Of The UniversityOf California At Riverside Improving Access to Behavioral Health Education and Prevention Services \$500,000.00 Program nmatic Scoring Review Community Need for the Project in Coachella Valley (5 points)The applicant identifies and describes a specific need(s) for the project within the Coachella Valley by providing relevant, valid data that highlights the full scope of the need.
-The applicant Reviewer 1 - Score Reviewer 1 - Score: Reviewer 1 - Score Explanation: 5 The applicant i The applicant identifie s the community need for this project by siting the inad equacies of the children's behavioral health system in California, with emphasis on the CV, specifically Desert ecifically Desert Hot Springs and the Coachella/Mecca/Thermal communities.
-Reviewer 2 - Score : Reviewer 2 - Score Exp olanation: 5 The grant proposal provided an explanation of the need for mental health services at the vices at the two proposed areas.
-The utilization of local data provided additional insight into the need and ne need and shortages of providers for the proposed services here in the Coachella Valley.
-Reviewer 3 - Score Reviewer 3 - Score Exp planation: 4.5 4.5 UCR has recognized the ongoing and expanding demand for behavioral health services in the services in the
+Grant Information Grant Number: Organization: Project Title: Funding Request: 1468 Regents Of The University Improving Access to Behavioral Health \$500,000.00 Of California At Riverside Education and Prevention Services Programmatic Scoring Review Community Need for the Valley by providing s and describes a specific need(s) for the project within evant, valid data that highlights the full scope of the need ommunity need to the project's targeted population.
+Reviewer 1 - Score: Reviewer 1 - Score Explanation: 5 The applicant identifies the community need for this project by siting the inadequacies of the children's behavioral health system in California, with emphasis on the CV, specifically Desert Hot Springs and the Coachella/Mecca/Thermal communities.
+Reviewer 2 - Score: Reviewer 2 - Score Explanation: 5 The grant proposal provided an explanation of the need for mental health services at the two proposed areas.
+The utilization of local data provided additional insight into the need and shortages of providers for the proposed services here in the Coachella Valley.
+Reviewer 3 - Score: Reviewer 3 - Score Explanation: 4.5 UCR has recognized the ongoing and expanding demand for behavioral health services in the

 Reviewer 4 - Score: 5 Coachella Valley.
 To address this, they have outlined strategies to overcome key barriers to healthcare access, including language barriers by employing bilingual staff, transportation challenges through the implementation of telehealth services, and ensuring cultural responsiveness within their programs.
 Additionally, UCR has acknowledged the need to strengthen their workforce to meet the growing demand for services in the region.
 Reviewer 4 - Score Explanation: The project identifies the Coachella Valley's pressing mental health needs, particularly for underserved populations, including Hispanic, low-income, and LGBTQ+ communities.
 Data from sources like the California Health and Human Services Agency and the Desert Healthcare District (DHCD) underscore the region's inadequate behavioral health services, a shortage of psychiatrists, and social risk factors such as housing insecurity and uninsured residents.
 The connection between the community's needs and the project's targeted population is clear, and the applicant makes a compelling case for expanded mental health services in Desert Hot Springs and Mecca.
 Project Description and Use of Funds (5 points) The applicant describes the scope of the project and how the organization will utilize the Desert Healthcare District's funding.
 The applicant clearly states the approach they are going to take to meet the community's need and specifies how the success of this project directly relates to the District's mission and current Strategic Plan.
-Reviewer 1 - Score: 5 Reviewer 1 - Score Explanation: The applicant succinctly breaks down the funding components to 1) training behavioral health professionals; 2)expansion of availability of Behavioral Health services; 3) provide telehealth services to support the involvement of Spanish-speaking clinicians; and 4)increase awareness of behavioral health services through community outreach.
+Reviewer 1 - Score: 5 Reviewer 1 - Score Explanation: The applicant succinctly breaks down the funding components to 1) training behavioral health professionals; 2) expansion of availability of Behavioral Health services; 3) provide telehealth services to support the involvement of Spanish-speaking clinicians; and 4) increase awareness of behavioral health services through community outreach.
 Reviewer 2 - Score: 4 Reviewer 2 - Score Explanation: The grant proposal provided a very detailed project description and use of grant funds, which included the connection the DHCD mission and current strategic plan goals and strategies.
 Additional information on the referral process, outreach, and marketing of services would have improved this section.
-Reviewer 3 - Score: 4 Reviewer 3 - Score Explanation: UCR outlines how the District's strategic plan strategies align with their project, highlighting the general areas where District funds will be allocated, though specific details are not fully provided.
+Reviewer 3 - Score: Reviewer 3 - Score Explanation: UCR outlines how the District's strategic plan strategies align with their project, highlighting the general areas where District funds will be allocated, though specific details are not fully provided.
 They identify the strategic priorities connected to the project's objectives, demonstrating how District funding will support key components aimed at expanding healthcare access, enhancing service delivery, and addressing the community's most urgent needs.